 - Parent chain is numbered such that we reach to the double bonded or triple bonded carbon atom earliest.
-The position of carbon atom with double bond is mentioned in numerals.
-For example: CH3CH=CHCH2CH3 is named as Pent-2-ene.
+The position of the carbon atom with the double bond is mentioned in numerals.
+For example, CH3CH=CHCH2CH3 is named as Pent-2-ene.

 - In case of multiple double bonds in the carbon chain, Greek numerical prefixes such as di, tri are used to denote their number.

 Practise This Question